-Specimens don’t get much more festive than this!
-This mistletoe specimen (Viscum album) was purchased at a Pittsburgh market on Christmas Eve 1883 by John A. Shafer, who would become the museum’s first botany curator 16 years later.
-Mistletoes refer to many species in the genus Viscum, but traditionally referred to a species native to Europe, Viscum album. (“Album” is Latin for white.)
-European mistletoe has a deep rooted cultural history, dating back to as early as ancient Greece and remains a well-known holiday decoration today.
+Mistletoes refer to many species within the genus Viscum.
+Usually, mistletoes refer to a species native to Europe, Viscum album. (“Album” is Latin for white.)
+European mistletoe has a deep cultural history, dating back to ancient Greece.
+It remains a well-known holiday decoration today.

 Mistletoes are native to the United States, too.
 American mistletoe (Phoradendron leucarpum) is native to southeastern states.
-The species has been harvested and sold in the United States in Christmas traditions, similar to European mistletoe.
+People harvest and and sell this species in the United States in Christmas traditions, just like European mistletoe.
 The plant below is part of the museum’s herbarium and is from South Carolina in 1968.
 This specific American mistletoe had more than one host plant, all oak trees.

 Botanists at Carnegie Museum of Natural History share pieces of the herbarium’s historical hidden collection on the dates they were discovered or collected.
 Check back for more!